Policy NM14: The Rural Areas in the National Park

 This policy restates for completeness the way in which development proposals will be considered in that part of the Parish that lies within the New Forest National Park, broadly land to the north of the Sway Road and Bashley Cross Road.

-The only rural settlement in that area is Bashley, which contains a linear pattern of housing, sports and commercial uses along the B3058 Bashley Road/Bash Common Road and the cluster of housing around its junction with St. Johns Road.
+The only rural settlement within this area is Bashley, which contains a linear pattern of housing, sports and commercial uses along the B3058 Bashley Road/Bashley Common Road and the cluster of housing around its junction with St. Johns Road.
 There is also a significant caravan park to its east.
 Policy SP28 of the adopted New Forest National Park Local Plan Review allows for rural exception housing schemes in locations where there are appropriate facilities, and the Neighbourhood Plan would therefore support rural exception housing that is compliant with the tests set out in Policy SP19 and other relevant policies of the Local Plan.